-16.4 Behaviour for Learning progress cards
+16.4 Behaviour for Learning progress booklets

-- Students are issued with a progress card if their behaviour is not consistently good.
-The time period and monitoring process are outlined in Appendix G. Students are expected to report to the designated members of staff at the specified time each school day; failure to do so will result in a sanction in line with the consequences ladder. - When a student has difficulty managing their behaviour the progress card process will be used to help them improve.
-A student may choose to have a progress card voluntarily, as a way of getting feedback, or it may be compulsory, where staff want to use it to help a student identify problem behaviour and a focus for improvement. - Staff record achievement against the targets at the end of each lesson and/or at registration, break of lunchtime as appropriate.
-The progress card process is used to support many different aspects of behaviour for learning including (but not limited to) attendance, homework, engagement with learning, organisation, punctuality or meeting uniform requirements. - When a student is issued with a progress card, the following will apply: - The reason or focus will always be stated on the progress card - They will be issued in agreement with the Assistant Headteacher or Associate Assistant Headteacher with responsibility for behaviour - Students will always be involved in the target setting dialogue - Parents/carers will always be informed - Staff will always be informed - As appropriate, external agencies will be informed - They will not be used long-term unless requested by parents/carers - There are THREE levels of progress card based on the traffic light system: - ❖ Stage 1: GREEN which will be checked by the Form Tutor

-- ❖ Stage 2: AMBER which will be checked by the Head of Year - Stage 3: RED which will be checked by the Assistant Headteacher or Associate Assistant Headteacher with responsibility for behaviour - If a student does not make progress whilst on a green progress card they will move on to an amber card; similarly from amber to red. - Progress cards are also used for students in the Sixth Form.
+- When a student has difficulty managing their behaviour the progress booklet process will be used to help them improve.
+A student may choose to have a progress booklet voluntarily, as a way of getting feedback, or it may be compulsory, where staff have identified a focus for improvement. - The time period and monitoring process for progress booklets are outlined in Appendix G. Students are expected to report to the designated members of staff at the specified time each school day; failure to do so will result in a sanction in line with the consequences ladder. - Staff record achievement against the targets at the end of each lesson and/or at registration, break of lunchtime as appropriate.
+The progress booklet process is used to support many different aspects of behaviour for learning including (but not limited to) attendance, homework, engagement with learning, organisation, punctuality or meeting uniform requirements. - When a student is issued with a progress booklet, the following will apply: - The reason or focus will always be stated on the progress booklet - They will be issued in agreement with the Assistant Headteachers with responsibility for behaviour - Students will always be involved in the target setting dialogue - Rewards and sanctions will be clearly identified - Parents/carers will always be informed - Staff will always be informed - As appropriate, external agencies will be informed - They will not be used long-term unless requested by parents/carers - There are THREE levels of progress booklets based on the traffic light system: - Stage 1: GREEN which will be checked by the Form Tutor or Head of Department - Stage 2: AMBER which will be checked by the Head of Year - Stage 3: RED which will be checked by the Assistant Headteachers with responsibility for behaviour - If a student does not make progress whilst on a green progress booklet they are likely to move on to an amber booklet; similarly from amber to red. - Progress booklets are also used for students in the Sixth Form.
 Please see Appendix G for more details.